nicholasjmorris1993/Machine-Learning-Process/README.md

 # Machine-Learning-Process
 Overview of the machine learning process.

-This covers supervised machine learning for offline learning.
-In online learning there is no **Model Tuning** step because the model is being updated in real-time.
+This covers supervised machine learning.
 In the picture below there should be arrows going from **Deployment** to **Model Tuning** and to **Data Processing**, for when performance in deployment is poor.

 ![alt text](https://github.com/nicholasjmorris1993/Machine-Learning-Process/blob/main/machine_learning_pipeline.png)